 What Are Your Options If You Were To Take An HDB Housing Loan?

-You can use a combination of cash and CPF savings to pay for your 20% downpayment.
-However, you can only retain up to $20,000 in your CPF OA and have to use your remaining OA savings for the purchase of the flat before you are granted a housing loan from HDB.
+You can use a combination of cash and CPF savings for the required 25% downpayment.
+However, if you are taking an HDB loan, you can only retain up to $20,000 each in your CPF OA before the remaining OA savings are used for the flat purchase.

 Option 1: Wipe Out Entire CPF Savings

-The first option involves using your entire CPF Ordinary Account (OA) savings towards the financing of your HDB home loan, which includes the downpayment, stamp fee, registration fees, and legal fees.
+The first option is to fully utilise your CPF OA savings towards the purchase of your HDB flat, including the downpayment, stamp duties, legal fees and other related costs.

 Source: HDB